Achilles tendon injury can affect everyone, whether you are an athlete or just going about your daily life.

 Achilles tendon is known to be the largest and most powerful of all the tendons present in the human body.
-A long, tough cord of tissue which connects the muscle to the bone is referred to as tendon.
+A long, tough cord of tissue that connects the muscle to the bone is referred to as tendon.
 You can find the Achilles tendon at the back of the heel and connects the heel bone with the calf muscle.
 Some of the functions of the Achilles tendon include and not limited to making walking easier, running and jumping.
-The Achilles tendon being a tough cord has the ability to withstand stress; however, Achilles tendon injury is associated with over stressing of the tendon.
+The Achilles tendon being a tough cord has the ability to withstand stress; however the Achilles tendon injury is associated with over stressing of the tendon.

 What are the Symptoms of Achilles Tendon Injury?